sodadata/docs/soda-cl/troubleshoot.md

 ## Filter not passed with reference check

-**Problem:** When trying to run a Soda Core reference against a partitioned dataset in combination with a dataset filter, Soda does not pass the filter which results in an execution error.
+**Problem:** When trying to run a Soda Library reference against a partitioned dataset in combination with a dataset filter, Soda does not pass the filter which results in an execution error.

 **Solution:** Where both datasets in a [reference check]({% link soda-cl/reference.md %}) have the same name, the [dataset filter]({% link soda-cl/filters.md %}#configure-dataset-filters) cannot build a valid query because it does not know to which dataset to apply the filter.